 Both scholarships will be awarded on the basis of academic merit and financial need.
 Applicants who hold deferred offers to start in 2018-19 are not eligible to be considered for either scholarship.

-There is no separate application process: in order to be considered, you must submit your application for graduate study by the relevant January deadline for your course (8 January or 19 January 2018).
+There is no separate application process: in order to be considered, you must submit your application for graduate study by the relevant January deadline for your course.
 See the Courses page for the deadline applicable to your course.

 We will use the details you insert in the ‘Nationality and ordinary residence’ section of the graduate application form to assess your nationality and country of ordinary residence.
 For a definition of ordinary residency and further details on how to complete this section of the graduate application form, please see the 'Nationality and ordinary residence' section of the graduate application form and also the Technical Help.